 Schema Pro is a premium plugin available from its website starting at $79.
-You can also get the full Agency bundle with all of Brainstorm Force’s plugins and Astra Pro for only $249.
+You can also get the full Growth Bundle with all of Brainstorm Force’s plugins and Astra Pro for only $249.

 Starfish Reviews is easily one of the best review plugins available out there.
 This plugin not only displays reviews and ratings on your website, allowing you to have rich snippets but also create funnels for your customers to go through to give feedback.

 It’s one of those plugins that you couldn’t imagine working the way that it does.